Reviewing Applications and Monitoring Enrollment

 1 .
 Pre-decision

-Every Program Application requires an initial payment in the pre-decision phase.
-Initial payments for Faculty-led Programs are $500.
+Every program application requires a $250 program deposit in the pre-decision phase.
 This is a very important step in the Application process.
-When students make the initial payment, they are serious about attending the Program.
-Student Applications are not considered complete until the initial payment is made.
-The payment is made online on the student’s Application.
+When students make thedeposit, they are serious about attending the Program.
+Student Applications are not considered complete until the deposit is made.

 Faculty Directors have the option to require online recommendations from applicants in the pre-decision phase.
 Most Faculty Directors do not use this option, but it is available upon request.
 Contact your Learning Abroad Coordinator for more information.